heesuju/SmashUltimateInfoGenerator/README.md

 * Batch Edit(maybe)
 * Currently searches model/body for slots.
 This needs to be fixed to cover everything under models
 * Grt author and mod bame from html?(also maybe)

+## Disclaimer
+* This tool only looks through what's included in the directory.
+Currently it cannot get the author and the version of the mod.